Adamraw/database-scripts/README.md

 # database-scripts
-A collection of python scripts for unpacking, moving,renaming and checking folders and Rmds files.
+A collection of python scripts for unpacking, moving, renaming and checking folders and Rmds files.

 <b> Quick Start Guide </b>